RomanLut/hx-esp32-cam-fpv/README.md

 Class 10 SD Card is required for the air unit.
 Maximum supported size is 32MB.
 Should be formatted to FAT32.
 The quality of recording is the same on air and ground; no recompression is done (obviously, GS recording does not contain lost frames).

 **ESP32** can work with SD card in 4bit and 1bit mode.
 1bit mode is chosen to free few pins.
 4bit mode seems to provide little benefit (30% faster with 4 bit).
-Overal, 1.9Mb/sec in 1 bit mode is more then Wifi can transfer, for SD writing speed is not a limiting factor for now.
+Overal, 1.9Mb/sec (~15Mbps) in 1 bit mode is more then Wifi can transfer in practice, so SD writing speed is not a limiting factor for now.

 ## Adaptive compression